 7. “If I file a claim, I’m suing someone.”

-This is a big misunderstanding.
-Filing an injury claim is usually about dealing with an insurance company, not attacking another person.
-Even if the other driver was at fault, the claim is made against their insurance policy, not out of their pocket.
+Filing an injury claim is usually about working with an insurance company, not pursuing someone personally.
+Even when another driver is at fault, the claim is typically made against their insurance policy.